BetsyHJ/SOFA/README.md

 ```

 ## More details
-We also provide the details of DQN-based Policy used in experiments and the related hyperparamters (See Appendix).
+We provide the details of DQN-based Policy used in experiments and the related hyperparamters (See [Appendix](https://github.com/BetsyHJ/SOFA/blob/master/appendix.pdf)).
+And we also provide the [slide](https://github.com/BetsyHJ/SOFA/blob/master/recsys20-slides.pdf) used for presentation in recsys 2020.

 ## Cite
 If you use our code, please cite our paper: